ceramic-mug/env304TermProject/README.md

 # env304TermProject
-SEIRD disease model to simulate the effects of geographically heterogenous vaccine hesitancy
+SEIRD disease model to simulate the effects of geographically heterogenous vaccine hesitancy.